sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

   on all of these transit systems seamlessly.
 Get one.

 #### Housing
-* [Paramount/SFO Housing](http://www.sfohousing.com/) is pretty decent (Park or
+* [Paramount/SFO Housing](http://www.sfohousing.com/) has decent pricing (Park or
   Herbert).
 The internet is slow.
-They are older buildings.
+They are older buildings, and note that there are no kitchen facilities to use in Herbert.

   * 2010F - Stephen has stayed at the Park.
 Liked it, would recommend